AwesomeAley/ObsidianNotes/Cybersecurity Notes/Security Basics/8 Secure Design Principles.md

+The 8 core design principles when designing secure IT infrastructure

 **Economy of Mechanism**
 Use the smallest, simplest set of hardware/software that does what you want; the fewer moving pieces a system has, the less there is so exploit.
 - *violation*: "Feature creep" unnecessary addition of features